Dismissal during pregnancy, or maternity, adoption or shared parental leave

 If you are pregnant or on family-related leave and facing disciplinary action, you should seek advice.
 If you are a member of a union, they should also provide you with support.

 You should also seek advice if you believe that you may have been dismissed unfairly or for a discriminatory reason, for example, because you are female, pregnant, on family-related leave or because of another protected characteristic (race, sexual orientation, gender reassignment, marital status, age, disability, religion or belief).
-In this case, you will not need two years’ service to bring a claim.

 There are strict time limits for making claims so you should not delay doing this.
 You can get more general advice on unfair dismissal from Acas or contact Working Families for more advice.